 And if we accept that a lot of good thinking and problem-solving (what most companies are actually paying people for, when you get right down to it) happens in moments of psychological quiet or inactivity, then the more opportunity you can give your employees to cultivate such moments, the more effective they’ll be.

 Part-timers are good business.
 They’re cost effective, because they allow businesses to better match the number of required working hours with the number of actual working hours.
-If a job requires more than what one person can effectively manage but less than what two people could achieve, hiring two full-time employees is, on the face of it, a waste of money (a good business would need to challenge that duo to add extra value and support them in doing it).
+If a job requires more than what one person can effectively manage but less than what two people could achieve, hiring two full-time employees is, on the face of it, a waste of money

 Hiring part-time also helps businesses to diversify the talent they can draw on.
 It’s much more efficient to hire someone at the absolute top of their game/field for one day a week AND someone who’s talented but nowhere near as experienced on full-time, than it is to hire just the expert full-time.
 Based on the way salaries tend to develop with experience it’s also usually cheaper.
 The interaction between two professionals – one with a wealth of experience to impart and the perfect position to suggest strategic change, one with the time to implement and the hunger to drive successful initiatives – is always going to worth more than the sum of its parts.
-You get more of everything of you want – more thinking, more experience, more energy, more time – and less of everything else, including expenditure.
+You get more of everything you want – more thinking, more experience, more energy, more time – and less of everything else, including expenditure.

 None of this is new thinking, but it’s a concept that employers have been slow to adopt.
 The presenteeism of the 1980s has been strangely persistent for such an obviously pernicious cultural development.
 Everybody knows they are less effective when they’re tired, stressed or over-stimulated.
 Everyone knows that more mistakes happen when people are overworked, yet we persist in overworking; businesses seem to believe that a poor work/life balance only negatively affects the “life” bit, not the “work” bit.